stb-tester/stb-tester/CONTRIBUTING.md

 * Ensure that `make check` passes.

-    * We use the [Travis CI] service to automatically run `make check` on all pull requests.
+    * We use GitHub Actions to automatically run `make check` on all  pull requests.

-      If you would like Travis to test your branches on your own fork of stb-tester before you raise a pull request, follow steps 1 and 2 of the [Travis set-up instructions], and after you push commits to your fork you'll see the Travis results in the [GitHub branches view].
+    * These will work "for free" on your fork of the repository.

 * New features must be accompanied by self-tests.